suprsend/suprsend-py-sdk/README.md

 If you regularly trigger a workflow for users on some pre-decided channels, then instead of adding user-channel-details in each workflow request, you can set those channel-details in user profile once, and after that, in workflow trigger request you only need to pass the distinct_id of the user.
-All associated channels in User profile will automatically get picked up when executing the workflow.
+All associated channels in User profile will be automatically picked when executing the workflow.

 You can set user channel details viz. email, sms, whatsapp, androidpush etc (using `user.append` method) as shown in the example below.